-Table \ref{tab:generated} shows more examples from the FADO and baselines qualitatively.
+Table \ref{tab:generated} shows more examples to compare the FADO and the baselines qualitatively.
 For the first three cases, our FADO predicts the appropriate strategy and generates consistent responses (as shown in {blue} in Table \ref{tab:generated}) to comfort the help-seeker and provide some suggestions.
-By contrast, baselines usually make an inconsistency between the strategy and response (as shown in {cyan} in Table \ref{tab:generated}).
-In addition, FADO produces more supportive responses which are relevant to the context (as shown in {red} in Table \ref{tab:generated}), which proves the effectiveness of the proposed model.
-However, as for case four, baselines and FADO output the inconsistent response with the strategy.
-It is possible that the model does not deal well with the problem of long-distance dependence (the context is relatively long in the fourth case).
+By contrast, the baselines usually make an inconsistency between the strategy and response (as shown in {cyan} in Table \ref{tab:generated}).
+Additionally, FADO produces more supportive responses that are relevant to the context (as shown in {red} in Table \ref{tab:generated}), which illustrates the effectiveness of the proposed model.
+However, as for case four, the baselines and the FADO output an inconsistent response with the strategy.
+This may be because the model cannot well resolve the problem of long-distance dependence (the context is relatively long in the fourth case).